MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 One of the most important benefits of building an app as a PWA is that, from one code base, your app adapts to all devices and operating systems, whatever their capabilities and screen sizes.

-By using the `edge_side_panel` manifest member, you can also make your app installable as a standalone app, or pinned to the sidebar in Microsoft Edge.
+The `edge_side_panel` manifest member makes your app installable as a standalone app and enables your app to be pinned to the sidebar in Microsoft Edge.

 However, if you prefer to build an app that can only be pinned to the sidebar but not installed as a standalone app, omit the `display` member from your web app manifest, or set its value to `browser`: